vishalbalaji/express-api-starter-ts/README.md

 # Express API Starter with Typescript

 Forked from [w3cj/express-api-starter-ts](https://github.com/w3cj/express-api-starter-ts).
-Please refer to the [docs/README.md](./docs/README.md)  for any updates to this repo.
+Please refer to the [docs/README.md in the main branch](../main/docs/README.md)  for any updates to this repo.

 # Original README